Retaining, developing, and graduating

-Every semester, a new class of future leaders prepare for graduate studies, gaining knowledge they will use to create a better tomorrow.
-But when minority students have a 6 year graduation rate of 43%*, there is need for support to ensure they can succeed.
-Our foundation supports the development of leaders through mentorship and scholarships.
+Every semester, a new class of future leaders prepare for undergraduate studies, gaining knowledge they will use to lead in communities and corporations.
+But when minority students have a 6-year graduation rate of 43%*, there is need for support to ensure they can navigate the challenges of college.
+Our Foundation supports the retention, development, and graduation of leaders through mentorship and scholarship programs.

 * Zinshteyn, Mikhail.
 The Hechinger Report.
 Web.
 26 June 2016. <http://hechingerreport.org/college-graduation-rates-rise-racial-gaps-persist-men-still-earn-women/>

-Developing Future Leaders Mentorship ProgramDuring the year, our scholarship winners and a select few applicants will go through a year long mentorship program.
-Students will be pared with mentors, who will assist in answer questions and providing a confidant in helping the students reaching their own goals.
+Developing Future Leaders Mentorship ProgramDuring the year, our scholarship winners and eligble applicants will go through a yearlong mentorship program.
+Students will be paired with mentors who will assist in answering questions and serve as a confidant in helping the students reach their goals.
 Learn more about our Mentorship Program by visiting our mentorship page.